Server-Side Rendering

 How It Works

-When the environment can execute runtime React code during server rendering, the same tasty() and useStyles() calls can run there too.
-In Next.js, generic React SSR, and Astro islands, Tasty simply changes where that runtime-generated CSS goes: useStyles() detects a ServerStyleCollector and collects CSS into it instead of trying to access the DOM.
+tasty() components are hook-free and use computeStyles() internally — a synchronous, framework-agnostic function.
+On the server, computeStyles() discovers a ServerStyleCollector via a registered getter (module-level for Next.js, globalThis for Astro/generic frameworks using AsyncLocalStorage) and collects CSS into it instead of trying to access the DOM.
+On the client, CSS is injected synchronously into the DOM during render; the injector's content-based cache makes this idempotent.
 The collector accumulates all styles, serializes them as <style> tags and a cache state script in the HTML.
-On the client, hydrateTastyCache() pre-populates the injector cache so that useStyles() skips the rendering pipeline entirely during hydration.
+On the client, hydrateTastyCache() pre-populates the injector cache so that computeStyles() skips the rendering pipeline entirely during hydration.

 Server Client